Skip to content

 React 19, natively

-Not a React compatibility layer on top of something else.
-Actual React 19 with Server Components, Suspense, and the patterns you already use in your app.
+Not a compatibility layer on top of another docs framework.
+Use React components, hooks, providers, and TypeScript the same way you use them in your app.

 Vite 8 with Rolldown